arnested/ldddns/README.md

-# Local Development with Docker DNS
+# Local Docker Development DNS

 A systemd service that will monitor your Docker host and provide DNS names for containers with a `VIRTUAL_HOST` environment variable.